open-telemetry/opamp-spec/specification.md

 management of large fleets of data collection Agents.

-OpAMP allows Agents to report their status to and receive configuration from a Server and to receive agent installation package updates from the server.
-The protocol is vendor-agnostic, so the Server can remotely monitor and manage a fleet of different Agents that implement OpAMP, including a fleet of mixed agents from different vendors.
+OpAMP allows Agents to report their status to and receive configuration from a Server and to receive Agent installation package updates from the Server.
+The protocol is vendor-agnostic, so the Server can remotely monitor and manage a fleet of different Agents that implement OpAMP, including a fleet of mixed Agents from different vendors.

 OpAMP supports the following functionality:

-* Remote configuration of the agents.
+* Remote configuration of the Agents.
 * Status reporting.
-The protocol allows the agent to report the properties of the agent such as its type and version or the operating system type and version it runs on.
-The status reporting also allows the management server to tailor the remote configuration to individual agents or types of agents.
+The protocol allows the Agent to report the properties of the Agent such as its type and version or the operating system type and version it runs on.
+The status reporting also allows the management Server to tailor the remote configuration to individual Agents or types of Agents.
-* Agent's own telemetry reporting to an [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md)-compatible backend to monitor agent's process metrics such as CPU or RAM usage, as well as agent-specific metrics such as rate of data processing.
+* Agent's own telemetry reporting to an [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md)-compatible backend to monitor Agent's process metrics such as CPU or RAM usage, as well as Agent-specific metrics such as rate of data processing.
-* Management of downloadable agent-specific packages.
+* Management of downloadable Agent-specific packages.
-* Secure auto-updating capabilities (both upgrading and downgrading of the agents).
+* Secure auto-updating capabilities (both upgrading and downgrading of the Agents).
 * Connection credentials management, including client-side TLS certificate revocation and rotation.

-The functionality listed above enables a 'single pane of glass' management view of a large fleet of mixed agents (e.g. OpenTelemetry Collector, Fluentd, etc).
+The functionality listed above enables a 'single pane of glass' management view of a large fleet of mixed Agents (e.g. OpenTelemetry Collector, Fluentd, etc).

 # Communication Model